riboviz/riboviz/docs/user/install.md

 ## About these instructions

-These instructions were written for Ubuntu 18.04 and CentOS 7.4.
+These instructions written for Ubuntu and CentOS and tested upon Ubuntu 18.04 and CentOS 7.
 Other Linux flavours will require different commands to be run.

-Installing some of these tools requires you to have permission to run `sudo` to install and configure software.
+You need to have permission to run `sudo` to install many of the dependencies.
 If you don't have `sudo` access you will have to ask a local system administrator to run these commands for you.

 ### Windows users